ckcr4lyf/EvilAppleJuice-ESP32/README.md

 Not working on:
 * iPhone 4S (running iOS 10.3 (14E277))

+Other observations:
+* Doesn't seem to spawn notifications if Keyboard is open / Camera is open

 ### Video Demo

 Single ESP32 vs. iPhone 14 Pro @ iOS 16.6.1